PROJECT KICKOFF

 We receive monthly updates during each Water System’s construction.
 Check back to see current pictures and updates and follow our progress on Facebook and Instagram.

-Clean Water Means Education
+Clean Water Means MORE Education

-Without access to clean water, people, especially women and girls, must spend valuable time collecting water for daily use.
-Because the water isn’t clean, people are sick more often, due to preventable water-borne diseases.
+Without close access to clean water, people, especially women and girls, spend valuable time collecting water for daily use.
+Because the water isn’t clean, people are sick more often, due to preventable water-borne illnesses.
 Both of these factors have a disproportionate impact on children, whose school attendance suffers because they are needed at home or are simply ill.
 With clean, accessible water, these barriers to education disappear.

 The availability of clean water and the resulting improvements in health and education begin to reverse the cycle of poverty.
 According to the World Bank, returns on education investment are the largest in Africa; each additional year of schooling raises earnings by 11% for boys and 14% for girls.